EvanJosef/CodingSkillsChallenge/README.md

 A tip is to use the Pandas, datetime, and pytz libraries to write concise steps.

 Send the URL to the Github repository when complete.

+## Packages Used

+1. Pandas
+2. Numpy
+3. Datetime
+4. Pytz

+## Replicate Data

+All that is needed to replicate the data found in finaldata.xlsx in the data folder is the check.py file included on the main page.